PezzaD84/macLAPS/README.md

 ![Screenshot 2022-11-29 at 09 51 53](https://user-images.githubusercontent.com/89595349/204496891-59437751-94f8-470c-b520-deaf1324d7af.png)

 ---
-# Decryption Self Service App
+# Decoder Self Service App

-The decryption self service policy can be scoped to your Engineers so they can view the local admin password.
+The decoder self service policy can be scoped to your Engineers so they can view the local admin password.

 The app works as follows: